modo-co/modotabmount/README.md

 - End users **do not need to install ESPHome or compile firmware**
 - The ESPHome YAML file is included **for reference and advanced customization**

 ### 🔌 Smart Charging Control

-- PWM-regulated 5V output for controlled tablet charging
+- PWM-regulated 5 V output for controlled tablet charging
 - Charging can be enabled or disabled remotely
 - **Firmware-based thermal protection** with automatic throttling

-- During prolonged charging in a confined wall box, the power supply may warm up; firmware logic reduces or pauses charging to prevent excessive temperatures
+During prolonged charging in a confined wall box, the power supply may warm up; firmware logic reduces or pauses charging to prevent excessive temperatures.

 Charging state is exposed as a readable status
 (e.g. *Normal*, *Thermal throttling*, *Cooling down*).